Introduction to DMAIC Model with Examples

 Here is a problem faced by ABC Public School.
 There is a lot of confusion in the school.
 The class teachers have scheduled a meeting with the transport department to discuss an urgent problem.

 Teachers: “Hello, Transport Department!
-For about 6 months now, we have been noticing that the children travelling by school bus falling under Route 22 arrive late to class in the morning, after the school bell rings.
+For about six months now, we have noticed that the children traveling by school bus falling under Route 22 arrive late to class in the morning after the school bell rings.
 Many children miss a part of the first period.”

 Transport department head: “We will look into the matter and revert with a solution.”